abbyvansoest/REU_Rover_Simulator/README.md

 The contents of this file is the directory to search, such as `/usr/local/lib` (or the local installation directory).
 After creating the file, a root user invocation of `ldconfig` will reload the config files, adding the new directory to the search path of the runtime linker.

-The compiled simulator can now be run with `./grid_sim.out` (or whatever executable name is specified in the makefile.
+The compiled simulator can now be run with `./grid_sim.out` (or whatever executable name is specified in the makefile).